agrarpan/coq-synthesis/README.md

 Once that's finished, you're ready to start running the tool!

+At this point, you might have to source the conda environment created by the script manually (`conda activate synth`).

 To try the tool, open a `.v` file, (to import the plugin correctly, run `dune coq top --toplevel coqide path/to/.v/file`) and write this on line 1 of the file:

 `Require Import SynthesisPlugin.`